Inspire the next generation of emerging talent, our graduate students, while realising your organisation’s goals.

 It’s up to you - our partners define a project of value to their organisation and provide a project brief.
 Once a project is confirmed, we form a team of 3-5 students and assign a leading academic who will support the group throughout the project.
-Our teams receive intensive training prior to commencement to ensure they are equipped to deliver results.
+Our teams receive intensive training prior to commencement and throughout the project to ensure they are equipped to deliver results.

 Projects can be hosted locally and/or overseas and run across the full academic year (March to October – approximately 20 weeks).
 Meetings, progress reports and other interactions with the student team are all at your discretion, with students generally completing the bulk of the project offsite.
 A final report and presentation are delivered in October.

 What can our graduate students do for you?

 We offer three streams of specialised study across our professional project suite.